microsoft/WhatTheHack/055-ChaosStudio4AKS/README.md

 - Visual Studio Code terminal or Azure Shell (recommended)
 - Latest Azure CLI (if not using Azure Shell)
 - GitHub or Azure DevOps to automate Chaos Testing
-- Azure fundamentals, Vnets, NSGs, ScaleSets, Traffic Manager
+- Azure fundamentals, Vnets, NSGs, Scale Sets, Traffic Manager
 - Fundamentals of Chaos Engineering
 - Intermediate understanding of Kubernetes (kubectl commands)and AKS